Assessing the vulnerability of artwork

-This process for efficiently detecting extremely light-sensitive materials on objects in situ, to help better determine the appropriate exhibition lighting conditions.
-By focusing an intense beam of light on a tiny sub-millimetre-sized spot and simultaneously monitoring the colour change over time, the fading rate of the material can be measured without producing noticeable damage.
+This process for efficiently detecting extremely light-sensitive materials on objects in situ involves focusing an intense beam of light on a tiny area less than a millimetre across.
+By varying the intensity of the light and monitoring the colour change over time, the fading rate of the material can be rapidly determined without causing noticeable damage to the object.

 Addressing the Challenge

 The Imaging and Sensing for Archaeology, Art history and Conservation (ISAAC) Lab at Nottingham Trent University (NTU) is renowned for its expertise in developing instruments specifically for heritage science.

 The Tate funded a PhD student project at NTU to develop a microfade tester to measure the light sensitivity of watercolour paintings and help design the optimum exhibition conditions.
 A follow-on project with Higher Education Innovation

 Funding (HEIF) allowed NTU to develop a robust portable microfade spectrometer.
 This automated system is easy to transport and assemble, suitable for taking into museums for in situ testing.